 PROCUREMENT OF GOODS AND SERVICES:

-Capital Works Loans (PWLB) – where any capital expenditure is to be defrayed out of loan, the sanction for the loan shall be obtained from the individual Board and Defra before any expenditure is incurred, excepting certain items of preliminary expenses that may be incurred by way of advertisements, public enquiry expenses, consultants’ fees etc.
+Capital works loans where any capital expenditure is to be defrayed out of loan, the sanction for the loan shall be obtained from the individual Board and Defra before any expenditure is incurred, excepting certain items of preliminary expenses that may be incurred by way of advertisements, public enquiry expenses, consultants’ fees etc.

-The OM shall be responsible for managing the maintenance work, rechargeable work and mobile plant procurement budgets and arranging/keeping details of such contracts entered into by the Boards and of payments made under such contracts.
+The OM shall be responsible for managing the maintenance work, rechargeable work, stock and mobile plant procurement budgets and arranging/keeping details of such contracts entered into by the Boards and of payments made under such contracts.

-On completion of a capital or maintenance works contract the AFO shall examine the final account for arithmetical accuracy.
+On completion of a capital or maintenance works contract the FRO shall examine the final account for arithmetical accuracy.

 The following procedures shall be followed in connection with the procurement of all goods and services: